-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 While there are no specific regimes that apply to certain sectors or industries, legislative changes in Australia in December 2020 introduced provisions to simplify the restructuring and liquidation process for small to medium-sized enterprises (SMEs) – that is, entities with debts of less than A$1 million.
 The simplified business restructuring (SBR) process that was introduced aims to streamline the formal legislative regime and the associated procedural requirements involved to preserve value for SMEs.

 This SBR process is debtor driven, with the directors of SMEs appointing a restructuring professional to assist with preparing a restructuring plan for the company.
-Any plan will involve the proposed compromise of creditor claims (which is required to be voted on by creditors), to allow the SME company a chance to continue to trade profitably into the future.
+Any plan will involve the proposed compromise of creditor claims (which must be voted on by creditors), to allow the SME a chance to continue to trade profitably into the future.
 The directors/business owners also remain in control of the company throughout the SBR process (in contrast to a voluntary administration).
 In addition, during this process:

-- there is a moratorium in respect of creditor claims being enforced as against the SME; and
+- there is a moratorium on the enforcement of creditor claims as against the SME; and

-- the investigations programme and creditor distribution process is truncated (in comparison to the standard formal liquidation procedures prescribed by the Corporations Act).
+- the investigations programme and creditor distribution process are truncated (in comparison to the standard formal liquidation procedures prescribed by the Corporations Act).

 1.4 Is the restructuring and insolvency regime in your jurisdiction perceived to be more creditor friendly or debtor friendly?

-The general belief is that Australia's insolvency framework is very creditor friendly, as opposed to the US Chapter 11 bankruptcy process which is a 'debtor-in-possession' model.
+The general belief is that Australia's insolvency framework is very creditor friendly, as opposed to the US Chapter 11 bankruptcy process, which is a ‘debtor-in-possession' model.

 This is evident through the strong rights and priority generally afforded to secured creditors in the event of an insolvency (please see questions 2.1 and 2.2), with certain exceptions in place for employee entitlements and circulating security interests.
 In addition, both secured and unsecured creditors can play a very active role in the external administration process, including voting to determine a company's future.
 These decisions are also often made with little to no court involvement or consultation.

-An important characteristic with respect to the external administration process in Australia is that the powers of a company's directors are suspended while an administration process is conducted, with the control of the insolvent entity and its operations passing to an independent insolvency practitioner (i.e., a registered liquidator).
+An important characteristic with respect to the external administration process in Australia is that the powers of a company's directors are suspended while an administration process is conducted, with the control of the insolvent entity and its operations passing to an independent insolvency practitioner (ie, a registered liquidator).

-The general belief for removing the insolvent debtor's director(s) is that it allows a company breathing space while the independent appointee works to achieve the best outcome for all stakeholders of the insolvent entity (e.g., employees, creditors, investors, regulators, statutory bodies) – whether that be through:
+The general belief for removing the insolvent debtor's director(s) is that it allows a company breathing space while the independent appointee works to achieve the best outcome for all stakeholders of the insolvent entity (eg, employees, creditors, investors, regulators, statutory bodies) – whether that be through:

-- facilitating the continued operation and restructure of the business; or
+- facilitating the continued operation and restructuring of the business; or

 - working to achieve the best financial return to secured and unsecured creditors of the company from the sale of its assets.